 teaching philosophy

-As an educator, I will provide my students with a multi-dimensional and multi-tiered learning experience that hinges upon three understandings:
+As an educator, I provide my students with a multi-dimensional and multi-tiered learning experience that hinges upon three understandings:

 first, that their learning is a marriage between knowledge and application;